cloudflare/cloudflare-docs/content/reference-architecture/architectures/load-balancing.md

 Cloudflare’s DNS-only load balancer is an unproxied load balancer.
 This means that only the initial DNS request for the resource — not the actual traffic — passes through the Cloudflare edge.
 Therefore, instead of a DNS request resolving to a Cloudflare IP and then moving through the layer 7 stack as seen earlier in Figure 7, Cloudflare receives a DNS request for a DNS-only load balancer, applies all the appropriate load balancing policies, then returns an IP address to the requesting client to reach out directly.

-Because all the traffic between the client and the origin will travel directly between the two and not through Cloudflare’s layer 7 stack, any type of IP traffic can be supported by a DNS-only load balancer.
+Because all the traffic between the client and the endpoint will travel directly between the two and not through Cloudflare’s layer 7 stack, any type of IP traffic can be supported by a DNS-only load balancer.

 ![The orange cloud icon represents a proxied Layer 7 Cloudflare Load Balancer](/images/reference-architecture/load-balancing-reference-architecture-images/lb-ref-arch-24.png "Figure 24: A proxied load balancer configuration")

 ![The gray cloud icon represents an unproxied (DNS-only) load balancer](/images/reference-architecture/load-balancing-reference-architecture-images/lb-ref-arch-25.png "Figure 25: An unproxied (DNS-only) load balancer configuration")

-Even though Cloudflare does not proxy these types of load balancer connections, the health monitor service is still monitoring the health on all the origins in the pool.
-Based on the health or availability of an origin, a Cloudflare DNS-only load balancer will either add or remove an applicable origin to a DNS response to ensure that traffic is being steered to healthy origins.
+Even though Cloudflare does not proxy these types of load balancer connections, the health monitor service is still monitoring the health on all the endpoints in the pool.
+Based on the health or availability of an endpoint, a Cloudflare DNS-only load balancer will either add or remove an applicable endpoint to a DNS response to ensure that traffic is being steered to healthy endpoints.

 ![DNS-only load balancers only use Cloudflare to respond to a DNS request](/images/reference-architecture/load-balancing-reference-architecture-images/lb-ref-arch-26.png "Figure 26: How Cloudflare’s DNS-only load balancer functions")

-After a DNS-only load balancer has selected an origin pool via traffic steering, one or many IP addresses may be returned in the DNS response.
+After a DNS-only load balancer has selected an endpoint pool via traffic steering, one or many IP addresses may be returned in the DNS response.

-The decision to send one or many IP addresses within the DNS response is based on the weight assigned to the origins within the selected origin pool:
+The decision to send one or many IP addresses within the DNS response is based on the weight assigned to the endpoints within the selected endpoint pool:
-* If all the weights are equal across all origins, all IP addresses of all the origins will be returned in DNS response.
+* If all the weights are equal across all endpoints, all IP addresses of all the endpoints will be returned in DNS response.
-* If at least one origin is specified with a unique weight within the origin pool, then only a single IP address will be returned in the DNS response — regardless of the origin steering method selected on the origin pool.
+* If at least one endpoint is specified with a unique weight within the endpoint pool, then only a single IP address will be returned in the DNS response — regardless of the endpoint steering method selected on the endpoint pool.

-This gives organizations the flexibility to allow applications to be aware of all the origins and perform local failover, or to allow Cloudflare to provide a single IP for an application to utilize.
+This gives organizations the flexibility to allow applications to be aware of all the endpoints and perform local failover, or to allow Cloudflare to provide a single IP for an application to utilize.

-Figure 27 shows how the defined weight within an origin pool can affect how a DNS-only load balancer responds.
+Figure 27 shows how the defined weight within an endpoint pool can affect how a DNS-only load balancer responds.

 ![DNS-only load balancers can respond to DNS requests with one or many IP addresses](/images/reference-architecture/load-balancing-reference-architecture-images/lb-ref-arch-27.png "Figure 27: How weight affects the DNS response from a DNS-only load balancer")

 Please note that DNS-only load balancers have a few limitations compared to proxied load balancers:
-* The load balancer no longer hides the origin’s IP address from the client as it is sent back to the client directly.
+* The load balancer no longer hides the endpoint’s IP address from the client as it is sent back to the client directly.
 * They do not have the built-in layer 7 stack services mentioned in the previous model; i.e., DNS-only load balancers do not include caching, WAF, DDoS protection, or Zero Trust support.
-* Session affinity is limited to `ip_cookie`, which will select an origin deterministically and then map that origin to the client IP address for all subsequent requests.
+* Session affinity is limited to `ip_cookie`, which will select an endpoint deterministically and then map that endpoint to the client IP address for all subsequent requests.
 * Finally, because connections are not proxied through the load balancer for DNS only, certain steering methods will not work either.
-For example, [LORS](#least-outstanding-requests-steering-lors) will not work since Cloudflare will not be aware of the connections to the origins.
+For example, [LORS](#least-outstanding-requests-steering-lors) will not work since Cloudflare will not be aware of the connections to the endpoints.
 These steering methods will revert to random weighted steering.

 For more information on additional steering methods, please refer to the [Steering](#steering) section.

 There are also client and resolver DNS cache considerations when using DNS-only load balancers.
 The cache life is determined by the DNS server answering the request.
 The [Time-to-Live (TTL)](https://www.cloudflare.com/learning/cdn/glossary/time-to-live-ttl/) value tells a DNS requester how long the response is valid before the client should send a new DNS request to see if the destination has changed.
 The TTL is calculated in seconds, so — for example — a TTL value of 3600 equates to a TTL of one hour.
 However, standard DNS TTL values are usually either 12 or 24 hours or 43200 and 86400 respectively.

 The TTL of a DNS-only load balancer is set to 30 (seconds).
-This ensures that as origin health changes or origins are added or deleted, the DNS-only load balancer is queried more often to provide the most accurate list of available origins possible.
+This ensures that as endpoint health changes or endpoints are added or deleted, the DNS-only load balancer is queried more often to provide the most accurate list of available endpoints possible.

 **Important notes about DNS-only load balancers:**

-* DNS-only load balancers support only public origins
+* DNS-only load balancers support only public endpoints
-* DNS-only load balancers do not proxy traffic — and — as such, are not involved in the connections to origin
+* DNS-only load balancers do not proxy traffic — and — as such, are not involved in the connections to endpoint
 * DNS-only load balancers only respond to a DNS request with an IP address or set of IP addresses